TheEdoRan/next-safe-action/README.md

 ## Project configuration

-### Code blocks below are taken from [this example repository](https://github.com/TheEdoRan/next-safe-mutation-example).
+### Code blocks below are based on [this example repository](https://github.com/TheEdoRan/next-safe-mutation-example).
 Check it out to see a basic implementation of this library and to experiment a bit with it.

 ---